Istanbul Metro: Rolling stock

+History

 The first Istanbul full metro rolling stocks, which entered service on 16 September 2000, on the Taksim - 4.
 Levent line, were built by Alstom.
 These trains are air-conditioned and equipped with LCD screens, and share a similar exterior design to the first three generations of rolling stock used on the Caracas Metro in Venezuela.

 On 30 January 2009, the first 8 trains (each with 4 wagons) built by Eurotem (the Turkish factory of Hyundai Rotem) entered service.
 Today the system has 268 trains.
 These trains are also air conditioned and equipped with LCD screens, as well as dynamic route map showing the location and direction of the train.

 In September 2009, CAF signed a contract to supply 144 units for the M4 metro line, amounting to 1.1 million euros.
 These metro units are formed with 4 cars for a total length of 90 meters and have a maximum transport capacity of 1300 passengers.

 In August 2013, tender for the 126 driverless train units for the M5 line was won by CAF and Mitsubishi with 119 million euros.
 The first units were delivered in November 2016.

 In March 2016, Eurotem signed a contract to supply 300 driverless units for the M7 line, amounting to 280.200.000 euros.

+Rolling stocks by line

+M1A and M1B

+Although line M1 is a (light) metro line, its rolling stock—in use since 1989—is made up of typical ABB light rail vehicles (LRVs).
+These are partly the same as those used on the T4 tramway line.
+The rolling stock of the line is planned to be refurbished and made driverless.

+M2 and M6

+The rolling stock on the M2 and M6 lines, which totals a number of 192 units, is made up of Alstom vehicles from France and Hyundai Rotem vehicles from South Korea which are manufactured in Adapazarı by Eurotem.
+All wagons have 8 double doors, making them have 4 openings on each side per wagon, the rolling stock also includes a fast passenger change, heating, air conditioning and broadcasting system.
+These lines are the only lines to use third rail power.

+M3 and M9

+The rolling stock on the M3 line, consists of 68 Alstom Metropolis AM4 (similar-looking vehicles are used at M4 Budapest Metro) units.
+Some of them are also used on the M9 Ataköy-Olimpiyat metro line.

+M4

+Line M4 uses CAF rolling stock.
+Trains operate in 4-car sets and can couple to form 8-car trains.

+M5

+Line M5 uses driverless 6-car CAF rolling stock.

+M7 and M8

+Line M7 uses driverless Hyundai Rotem rolling stock.
+Trains are made of 4-car units and can couple to form 8-car trains, although these are not currently used.
+Line M8 uses very similar trains, but only as 4-car sets.

+M11

+Line M11 uses CRRC rolling stock.